GENERAL INFORMATION FOR THE BUILDING

 - We try to ensure that all visitors are welcomed on arrival.
 If we cannot arrange for you to be seen in we will make arrangements directly with you about getting in.
 Keys to the building are stored in the key box in the store room.
 They include keys to the outside toilets and to the sheds.

 - An equipment list is provided.
-Faurefold is equipped with a fridge, freezer, 2 x electric cooker, tumble drier, microwave, electric kettle, 4 slice toaster and vacuum cleaner as well as all the usual paraphernalia for everyday living.
+Faurefold is equipped with a fridge, freezer, 2 x electric cookers, tumble dryer, microwave, electric kettles, 4 slice toaster and vacuum cleaner as well as all the usual paraphernalia for everyday living.

 - Please bring your own tea towels, washing up liquid, cleaning materials (we provide floor cleaner and toilet cleaner which is in the locked cupboard in the store room), pot holders, bin bags etc. Please do not leave any wet cloths or food when leaving.

 - Pillows and sleeping bags must be brought.
 Every bed is equipped with a waterproof mattress